 As the boat was in the yard, and then back at the dock, a local electronics team led by Jure (who was fantastic!) worked diligently to install the new B and G 4G radar on the mast and run the cables for it.
 They also installed a new 12 inch, Zeuss 3 touchscreen B and G chartplotter, and AIS unit.
 In recent years we have fallen in love with the B and G chart plotters and their excellent interface, great display, and user friendly features.

 We get tired of hauling 5 liter jugs of water to the boat wherever we go!
 So we installed a 20GPH watermaker.
 This installation proved more challenging than envisioned, and we still don’t have it quite how we like.
 Currently the stock water pump motor heats up significantly, and we are looking into buying a more efficient unit with less heat output.
+Thanks to Paul, 1st leg crew, who got it all working.
 At the same time we installed a water filtration system at the kitchen sink, so that we can drink the water produced by our watermaker and put into our fresh water tanks.

 Bow Sprit and Top Down Furler